opentrack/opentrack/pose-widget/ReadMe.txt

 - Added [Mirror] checkbox, mirroring positions and rotations.
 It is often more convenient to observe the Octopussy's mirror pose.
 - If before compilation in the file "pose-widget.hpp" include line 19: "#define TEST", then a rectangular frame will be drawn around the Octopus.
 This is useful when testing a pose-widget to assess distortion and size.

-The corrected pose-widget now displays the Octopus pose correctly and can be used to check OpenTrack settings, sometimes even without launching the flight simulator.
+The corrected pose-widget now displays the Octopus pose correctly and can be used to check opentrack settings, sometimes even without launching the flight simulator.

 A video of the corrected pose-widget is available here: